N5GEH/n5geh.platform/README.md

 ![Overview of the core generic enablers of fiware](docs/figures/Fiware.png)

 ***Figure 1:*** *Overview of the FIWARE platform and its components.
-Blue components are FIWARE GEs, grey components are other open source non-FIWARE components and the yellow components are not part of the platform and thus not part the yml files.*
+Blue components are FIWARE GEs, grey components are other open source non-FIWARE components and the yellow components are not part of the platform and thus not part of the yml files.
+The communication between the applications and the corresponding default ports are indicated by by the :"port number" and the arrows.*

 The Orion context broker is the central component of our platform that provides update, query, registration and subscription functionalities via its API for managing the context information (entities and attributes) stored in the platform.